Stable reflexive sheaves and localization: Introduction

 \section{Introduction}

-In general, vector bundles on a smooth projective variety $X$ do not have a compact moduli space\footnote{In this paper, all schemes are $\C$-schemes.}.
-Fixing a polarization $P$, the moduli space of $\mu$-stable vector bundles on $X$ can be compactified by adding $\mu$-stable torsion free sheaves\footnote{Here we assume rank and degree are coprime so Gieseker and $\mu$-stability coincide and there are no strictly semistable sheaves.
-See \cite{HL} for the definitions of torsion free and stability.}.
-More generally, for any integer $r>0$ and total Chern class $c_\mdot$, there exists a projective moduli space $\M_{X}^{P}(r,c_{\mdot})$ of rank $r$ $\mu$-stable torsion free sheaves on $X$ with total Chern class $c_\mdot$.
-Although $\M_{X}^{P}(r,c_{\mdot})$ contains vector bundles as an open subset, this set is in general not dense and can be empty.
+In general, vector bundles on a complex smooth projective variety $X$ do not form a compact moduli space.
+Fixing a polarization $H$, we denote by $\M_{X}^{H}(r,c_{\mdot})$ the quasi-projective moduli space of rank $r$ $\mu$-stable\footnote{See \cite{HL} for the definitions of torsion free and stability.} torsion free sheaves on $X$ with total Chern class $c_\mdot$.
+If rank and degree are coprime (not required in this paper), then Gieseker and $\mu$-stability coincide and there are no strictly semistable sheaves.
+In this case the moduli space is compact.
+Although $\M_{X}^{H}(r,c_{\mdot})$ contains vector bundles as an open subset, this set is in general not dense and can be empty.
 Besides being interesting in their own right, exciting invariants can be extracted from these moduli spaces.
-For example, when $X$ is a Calabi-Yau or Fano 3-fold, R.~P.~Thomas showed these moduli spaces carry a perfect obstruction theory \cite{Tho}, which can be used to define deformation invariants of $X$.
+When $X$ is a Calabi-Yau or Fano 3-fold, R.~P.~Thomas showed they carry a perfect obstruction theory \cite{Tho}, which can be used to construct deformation invariants of $X$.

-The moduli spaces $\M_{X}^{P}(r,c_{\mdot})$ have been heavily studied in the case $r=1$ or $X=S$ is a surface.
+The moduli spaces $\M_{X}^{H}(r,c_{\mdot})$ have been heavily studied in the case $r=1$ or $X=S$ is a surface.
 We refer the reader to \cite[Part II]{HL} for references.
 In this paper, we are interested in the case $r=2$ and $X=\PP^3$.
-The action of the dense open torus $T = \C^{*3}$ on $X$ lifts to $\M_{X}^{P}(2,c_1,c_2,c_3)$ and our goal is to study the fixed point locus.
+The action of the dense open torus $T = \C^{*3}$ on $X$ lifts to $\M_{X}^{H}(2,c_1,c_2,c_3)$ and our goal is to study the fixed point locus.
 Good knowledge of the fixed point locus might allow one to compute the generating function of topological Euler characteristics $e(\cdot)$

 In the case $r=1$ or $X=S$ is a surface, generating functions of Euler characteristics have very interesting combinatorial and number-theoretic properties.
 E.g.~for $r=1$ and $X$ toric, they are generating functions of monomial ideals.
 For $X=S$ a surface they are (quasi)-modular forms in many cases \cite{Got1, Kly2, Yos, VW, Man1, Man2, Man3}.